build-on-aws/content/tutorials/build-a-knowledge-base-with-multilingual-q-and-a-gen-ai/index.md

 > 🚨**Note:** You have to be careful, because while the endpoint is active, you will be billing.
 Check [pricing here](https://aws.amazon.com/es/sagemaker/pricing/).

-## Part 5 - Summarize answer using the LLM.
+## Part 5 - Summarize Answers Using the LLM

 In **[step 5](https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/jumpstart-foundation-models/text2text-generation-flan-t5-ul2.ipynb)** on Jupyter notebook you can see the advanced parameters to control the generated text while performing inference definition that this model supports.